An ancient wall of nine windows aqueduct

-So it was with equal measure of surprise, curiosity and awe when we first came upon an ancient aqueduct near Sete Cidades on the island of Sao Miguel in the Azores Archipelago.
+So it was with an equal measure of surprise, curiosity and awe that we felt when we first came upon an ancient aqueduct near Sete Cidades on the island of Sao Miguel in the Azores Archipelago.

 “When were the Romans on the island?”
 We thought.

 We knew that couldn’t be as the Azores were settled by Portuguese in 1427 and they arrived to a place that was uninhabited by any indigenous peoples.
 Yet here was this massive lava stone aqueduct mimicking the aqueducts the Romans had constructed throughout their massive empire.

 Making our encounter all the more mysterious was the deep fog and mist that enshrouded the structure.
 Appearing like a sleeping giant covered in lush green vegetation along with the ever present bright orange lichen that grows over many abandoned buildings on the island it was a surreal dreamscape.
 Fortunately on our second visit we were blessed with clear blue skies that brought the aqueducts shape into much sharper relief.

 The ingenuity and hard work of these long ago builders was on full display as the aqueduct stood proud, showing off its precise construction and determined purpose.
 We later learned that this particular aqueduct was built to deliver water from the lakes of Lagoa do Canário and Lagoa das Empadadas to the thriving city of Ponta Delgada.